wethod/learning-center-staging/content/alerts/index.md

 This alert is shown to the employee of a project who forgot to submit the timesheet in the last two weeks.

+### Project duration / Timesheet

+This alert is shown when a project has some timesheet before the start date or after the end date.

 ### Invoice Plan / Budget Final Net Price

 This alert is shown to the manager of a project if the following situations happens: